 - Skull-face Bookseller Honda-san is a semi-autobiographical manga about employees at a bookstore.
 To protect their anonymity, the author not only changes all names, but draws himself as a living skeleton and the others as always wearing bizarre masks.
 No one ever reacts to either, and the series is otherwise entirely mundane.

-- "Kaguya-chan" in Kaguya-sama: Love Is War is drawn in a Super-Deformed art style, making her look much smaller and child-like.
+- "Kaguya-chan" (simply Kaguya acting very cutely and childish thanks to feeling a strong sense of happiness and escapism plus sleep deprivation) in Kaguya-sama: Love Is War is drawn in a Super-Deformed art style, making her look much smaller and child-like.
 The narrator even lampshades that this trope is in effect and to everyone else she just looks like an absent-minded Kaguya.
-Taken to a hilarious degree when Shirogane copied her.
-While the readers see two adorable Super-Deformed characters, Iino sees two young adults behaving in a really creepy manner.
+Taken to a hilarious degree when Shirogane copies her in an attempt to communicate with her.
+While the readers see two adorable Super-Deformed characters repeating each other's names, Iino sees two young adults behaving in a really creepy manner.

 - At points in Blade Runner, the eyes of Replicants (and other artificial life-forms, like the owl) are seen to glow unnaturally.
 The director has said that this is a stylistic effect and is not visible to the other characters in-universe.